Oil rallies as tight US supplies offset plan to sell off Chinese reserves | ExBulletin

 Energy Aspects analyst Liu Yuntao said the release of the reserve came as the Chinese majors had to replace supplies they had purchased for September and October loadings from Shell in the Gulf of Mexico in the United States.

-Royal Dutch Shell Plc (RDSa.L), the largest Gulf of Mexico oil producer in the United States, has canceled some export shipments due to Ida’s damage to offshore facilities.
+Royal Dutch Shell Plc, the largest US Gulf of Mexico oil producer, has canceled some export shipments here due to Ida’s damage to offshore facilities.

-Nearly 1.4 million barrels per day (bpd) of offshore oil production remains stranded in the Gulf of Mexico and 1 million bpd of refining capacity is also still offline.
-Read more
+Nearly 1.4 million barrels per day (bpd) of offshore oil production remains closed here in the Gulf of Mexico and 1 million bpd of refining capacity is also still offline.

-To cushion the impact, the US Department of Energy said Thursday it had approved a second loan of 1.5 million barrels of oil to Exxon Mobil Corp’s (XOM.N) Strategic Petroleum Reserve (SPR).
-Read more
+To cushion the impact, the US Department of Energy said Thursday it has approved a second loan of 1.5 million barrels of oil here to Exxon Mobil Corp’s Strategic Petroleum Reserve (SPR).

 On the demand side, some US airlines, key to a recovery in jet fuel markets, have warned of slowing ticket sales.

-American Airlines (AAL.O), United Airlines Holdings Inc (UAL.O), Delta Air, Southwest Airlines Co (LUV.N) and JetBlue Airways (JBLU.O) said ticket sales slowed and lowered forecasts in revenue due to increase in COVID-19 cases threaten to block travel resumption.
-Read more
+American Airlines, United Airlines Holdings Inc, Delta Air, Southwest Airlines Co and JetBlue Airways said ticket sales have slowed here and lowered revenue forecasts as an increase in COVID-19 cases threatens to block travel resumption.

 Reporting by Florence Tan in Singapore and Sonali Paul in Melbourne; Editing by Himani Sarkar and Kim Coghill